-The Code of Practice contains several principles and ethical considerations intended to ensure that the way that biometric data is acquired, used, retained or destroyed for criminal justice and policing purposes in Scotland promotes community confidence, and does not discriminate against any disadvantaged or vulnerable people or groups.
-These are detailed in the Equality and Human Rights Impact Assessment (EQHRIA) which accompanies the Code.
+The Code of Practice contains several principles and ethical considerations intended to ensure that the way that biometric data is acquired, used, retained, or destroyed for criminal justice and policing purposes in Scotland promotes community confidence, and does not discriminate against any disadvantaged or vulnerable people or groups.
+These are detailed in the Equality and Human Rights Impact Assessment (EQHRIA) which accompanies the draft Code.

-Section 2(3) of the Scottish Biometrics Commissioner Act 2020, requires the Commissioner to promote public awareness and understanding of the powers and duties that Police Scotland, the SPA and the PIRC have in relation to the acquisition, retention, use and destruction of biometric data, how those powers and duties are exercised, and how the exercise of those powers and duties can be monitored and challenged.
-The Commissioner (and therefore the Code) must have regard to the interests of children, young persons and vulnerable adults.
+Section 2 (3) of the Scottish Biometrics Commissioner Act 2020, requires the Commissioner to promote public awareness and understanding of the powers and duties that Police Scotland, the SPA, and PIRC have in relation to the acquisition, retention, use and destruction of biometric data, how those powers and duties are exercised, and how the exercise of those powers and duties can be monitored and challenged.
+The Commissioner (and therefore the Code) must have regard to the interests of children, young persons, and vulnerable adults.

 Against this context, it must be understood that a small percentage of the population in Scotland (persons with a pending case or criminal conviction) have their biometric data held for criminal justice or policing purposes.
 For example, on 31 March 2021 there were 374,934 subject profile records from Scotland on the UK DNA Database.
 This equates to around 6.8% of the Scottish population.2 Against this context, around 80% of these were males who had been dealt with through the Criminal Justice System and 20% female.
+On 31 March 2024, the Scottish DNA Database held DNA profiles for 397,911 individuals.